discourse/discourse-subscriptions/README.md

 The Discourse Subscriptions plugin allows you to set up a subscription based Discourse application.
 By integrating with the [Stripe](https://stripe.com) payment gateway and setting up this plugin to manage Subscriptions, you can start allowing users access to content on your website on a user pays basis.

 You can test this plugin here: https://discourse.rimian.com.au/s/subscribe.
-See [below](#testing) for test credit card numbers.
+See testing section below for test credit card numbers.

 ### Features